mhrhabib/devx_hub/README.md

 ## Getting Started

+Clone the project from github
+-> run "flutter pub get" in the terminal
+-> after getting all the packages open an android emulator -> the run "flutter run" in the terminal
+And now you can browse the app

 This project is a starting point for a Flutter application.

 A few resources to get you started if this is your first Flutter project: